metashot/awemags/README.md

   ```

 #### Options
-- `--skip_tree` skip phylogenetic tree inference
+- `--skip_tree` skip phylogenetic tree inference.
 - `--max_ncols`: maximum number of MSA columns (taken randomly) for tree
-  inference (default 5000)
+  inference (default 5000).
-- `--seed_cols`: random seed for the random selection of the columns (default 42)
+- `--seed_cols`: random seed for the random selection of the columns (default
+  42).
 - `--raxml_mode`: RAxML mode , "default": default RAxML tree search algorithm or
-  "rbs": rapid bootstrapping full analysis
+  "rbs": rapid bootstrapping full analysis.
 - `--raxml_nsearch`: "default" mode only: number of inferences on the original
   alignment using distinct randomized MP trees (if ­10 is specified, RAxML will
   compute 10 distinct ML trees starting from 10 distinct randomized maximum
-  parsimony starting trees) (default 10)
+  parsimony starting trees) (default 10).
 - `--raxml_nboot`: "rbs" mode only.
 Bootstrap convergence criterion or number of
-  bootstrap searches (see -I and -#/-N options in RAxML) (default "autoMRE")
+  bootstrap searches (see -I and -#/-N options in RAxML) (default "autoMRE").

 #### Outputs
-- `tree/trim_msa`: this folder contains the trimmed MSA for each SCG
+- `tree/trim_msa`: this folder contains the trimmed MSA for each SCG.
-- `tree/concat.msa.faa`: the concatenated MSA used for the tree inference
+- `tree/concat.msa.faa`: the concatenated MSA used for the tree inference.
-- `tree/RAxML_bestTree.run`: the best-scoring ML tree of a thorough ML analysis
+- `tree/RAxML_bestTree.run`: the best-scoring ML tree of a thorough ML analysis.
-- `tree/RAxML_bipartitions.run`: the best-scoring ML tree with the BS support values (from
+- `tree/RAxML_bipartitions.run`: the best-scoring ML tree with the BS support
-  0 to 100, when `--raxml_mode rbs`)
+  values (from 0 to 100, when `--raxml_mode rbs`).

 ### Taxonomic classification
 This step takes advantage of the MMseqs2 easy-taxonomy workflow to predict the
 taxonomy of each input genome.
-Before classification and for each genome,
+Before classification, for each genome contigs
-contigs are concatenated into a single pseudochromosome using the sequence
+are concatenated into a single pseudochromosome using the sequence
 `NNNNNCATTCCATTCATTAATTAATTAATGAATGAATGNNNNN` as separator, which provides a
 stop codon and a start site in all six reading frames[^sagalactiae].